rome/tools/npm/rome/README.md

 </div>

-**Rome** is a formatter, linter, bundler, and [more](https://rome.tools/#development-status) for JavaScript, TypeScript, JSON, HTML, Markdown, and CSS.
+**Rome** is designed to be a formatter, linter, bundler, and [more](https://rome.tools/#development-status) for JavaScript, TypeScript, JSON, HTML, Markdown, and CSS.

 **Rome** is designed to replace [Babel](https://babeljs.io/), [ESLint](https://eslint.org/), [webpack](https://webpack.js.org/), [Prettier](https://prettier.io/), [Jest](https://jestjs.io/), and others.